 If you can find all 3 keywords in a document, great!
 But if you can't, just concentrate on keywords 1 and 2 - a sustainability challenge applied to an urban location.

 Before searching it's a good idea to map out some similar or related terms.
-Wikipedia is great for brainstorming, but you can also try:
+Wikipedia and GenAI are great for brainstorming, but you can also try:

 Sustainability Challenge | Urban Location | Case Study |